luminide/docs/docs/source/fastai/fastai.md

 :width: 135
 ```

 Choose the compute server based on performance and price.
 Select `Spot compute` for additional savings.
-For example, a GCP A100 spot compute server will run an entire fast.ai notebook in around 5 minutes and cost about $0.10.
+For example, a GCP A100 spot compute server will run the entire vision notebook in around 5 minutes and cost about $0.10 (some notebooks take significantly longer, so adjust your idle timeout setting accordingly).

 ```{image} ../images/fastai-attach-compute.png
 :width: 600